Snow-Okami/bolt_tutorial/chapter3.md

 }
 ```

-I wont explain `RandomPosition` as it simply returns a random vector (position) in the world, but let's look closer at the `Spawn` function.
-In `Spawn` we first check if we have a character or not and if we **dont** have one we call `BoltNetwork.Instantiate` and create one.
+I won't explain `RandomPosition` as it simply returns a random vector (position) in the world, but let's look closer at the `Spawn` function.
+In `Spawn` we first check if we have a character or not and if we **don't** have one we call `BoltNetwork.Instantiate` and create one.
 Then we simply check if we are the server or not and call the proper method for taking or giving control.

 We then simply call the `Teleport` function on the character object which moves our player to a random position in the world.

-Before we start our game, there is two more things we need to handle.
+Before we start our game, there are two more things we need to handle.
 First open up the `TutorialPlayerCallbacks` class found in *tutorial/Scripts/Callbacks*.
 We are going to override a callback called `ControlOfEntityGained` which notifies us of when we get control of an entity.

 ```csharp
 using UnityEngine;